 N. Naive Bayes Classifier

 The simplest kind of text classifier you can build is a Naive Bayes Classifier.
+This is a basic NLP and data science concept.
 For example, if you want to make a spam filter, which categorises emails as spam or ham (unsolicited vs solicited mail), then the easiest tool for the job is the Naive Bayes Classifier.
 It is called ‘naive’ because it assumes that text is made up of a group of randomly occurring words, which are independent of each other.
 Even though this isn’t true, naive Bayes classifiers perform surprisingly well and it’s quite easy to make your own working text classifier.

 Mathematical optimisation is a complementary technique to machine learning, and sometimes overlaps with machine learning.
 Optimisation is often expressed as: choosing the best option from a set of many options, which minimises a cost.